9 Herbs You Need To Try For Hormone Balance

 2. Chamomile

-This is one of our most favourite herbs (we use organic chamomile in our Rest and Calm).
+This is one of our favourite herbs (we use organic chamomile in our Rest and Calm).
 Chamomile is one we often associate with nervous system support, as it helps to calm your nervous and digestive systems down.
 But chamomile can also help support and reduce premenstrual breast pain, which can result from hormonal imbalances.

 One study showed that people who took chamomile daily over two cycles reduced their reported pain levels significantly.
 Chamomile is a well-tolerated plant with minimal to no side effects, so it is a great herb for hormone balance.